Vegan Peaches and Cream Scones

 - Fold in peaches until evenly distributed.

-- Place dough on a floured work surface, and shape into a circle, a few inches high.
-Use a bench scraper to cut into 8 triangles (like a pizza).
+- Place dough on a floured work surface, and shape into a 4 inch wide log.
+Use a bench scraper to cut into 8 triangles.

 - Place scones on the prepared baking sheet, reshaping slightly if necessary.

 - Brush the tops lightly with the coconut milk (only if they seem dry, you want the sugar to stick), and sprinkle with coconut sugar.